Ethnic Qarsherskiyans: the Sweetgum Kriyul tribe of the blue and green flames

 Are Qarsherskiyans Sunni or Shi’a?

-The Qarsherskiyan creole tribe has people of many faiths, but half of the Qarsherskiyan community consists of Aliyite Muslims, mainly, but the general population is diverse and even has non-Muslims.
-Sunni Muslims and other sects exist among the Qarsherskiyan community and are respected and there are many Ismaili and Jafari Shiite politicians in the Qarsherskiyan tribe, despite it having a Aliyite-majority population.
+The Qarsherskiyan creole tribe has people of many faiths, but nearly one third of the Qarsherskiyan community consists of various different types of Shia Muslims, mainly, but the general population is diverse and plenty of Qarsherskiyan people are non-Muslims.
+Quranist, Ibadi, and Sunni Muslims, and other various Islamic sects exist among the Qarsherskiyan community and are respected and there are many Ismaili, Zaydi, Alevi, neo-Kaysanite, Ali-Illahi, and Jafari (Twelver) Shiite Muslims in the Qarsherskiyan tribe.

 Why are so many Qarsherskiyan people Muslims?

-Half of the population of the Ethnic Qarsherskiyan Tribe are Muslims, mostly belonging to a Sufi movement within Zaydi Shia Islam known as Aliyite Islam, which syncretizes Zaydi Fiqh and Imamat with Sufi philosophy and mysticism and Pan-Shiite cultural influences.
+Half of the population of the Ethnic Qarsherskiyan Tribe are Muslims, mostly belonging to many Sufi movements within different groups within Shia Islam and thought influenced by Zaydi Fiqh and Imamat, Sufi philosophy, mysticism, and Pan-Shiite cultural influences.

 The reason why so many Qarsherskiyan people are Muslims is because part of the mixed-race ancestry of the Qarsherskiyan people comes from West African Sufi Muslims and West Africans who syncretized mystical forms of Islam with Hoodoo and Animism.
 These traditions survived and were secretly passed down in Qarsherskiyan families.
-In the 20th century, many Qarsherskiyan people began converting to Islam.
+In the 20th century, many Qarsherskiyan people began converting to different sects of Islam in a similar manner to how rapidly the Nation of Islam grew in Detroit.
 The cultural influences were still there and it was an easy transition.
-Today, a little over half of the Qarsherskiyan people are Muslims.
+Today, around 1/3 of the Qarsherskiyan people are Muslims (29.9%).

 Does the Ethnic Qarsherskiyan tribe allow non-Muslims?

 Yes!
-Many tribal members who are non-Muslims live on land where American government oversight is limitted, where Qarsherskiyan Aliyite interpretations of faith are the norm, religious minorities live comfortably and the Jews and Christians are respected as the prophet Muhammad SAW taught Muslims to treat them.
-They are free to practice their religion and run for political offices and engage in community events like anyone else.
+Many tribal members who are non-Muslims live on land where American government oversight is limitted, where Qarsherskiyan people have used different interpretations of faith, and social norms being based off of faith is the norm, yet religious minorities live comfortably and the Jews and Atheists are respected by most Muslims, as the prophet Muhammad SAW taught Muslims to treat them with justice and fairly.
+They are free to practice their religion and run for political offices and engage in community events like anyone else in USA & Canada.
 Muslims in the Qarsherskiyan tribe often treat each other worse than they do non-Muslims, often.
 Sunni and Shi’a who normally get along sometimes break into shouting matches and Qadiani/Ahmadiyya Muslims often are chased away from job opportunities.
-Aliyite Muslims are often scolded and shunned in broad daylight for the percieved worshipping of Imam Ali (A.S.) which they don't actually do of course.
+Ali-Illahi Muslims are often scolded and shunned in broad daylight for the percieved worshipping of Imam Ali (A.S.) which they don't actually do of course.

 Photo of a swampy forest on the Virginia Peninsula where the area's local Ethnic Qarsherskiyan people hunt deer and turkey